Understanding Compound-Complex Sentences: A Comprehensive Guide

 Question 9 of 15

-9. Which of the following is NOT a tip for using reduced relative clauses?
+9. Which of the following is an example of a reduced relative clause using an infinitive?

 Question 9 of 15